irina-andrei/aws_and_cloud_computing/README.md

 ### Advantages/Disadvantages of the Cloud
 #### Advantages:

-1. Disaster Recovery (DR) - data is at a reduced risk of system failure since all data is stored and backed-up on an external devise often thousands of miles away from your own location.
+1. **Disaster Recovery** (DR) - data is at a reduced risk of system failure since all data is stored and backed-up on an external devise often thousands of miles away from your own location.
 This means you avoid expensive data retrieval.

-2. Access your data anywhere - Cloud storage makes it easy for employees to login and access other team members’ work regardless of location and distance that separates team members.
+2. **Access your data anywhere** - Cloud storage makes it easy for employees to login and access other team members’ work regardless of location and distance that separates team members.

-3. Low cost - Cloud storage eliminates the need to pay for software licences and updates since all this is included in one global monthly price.
+3. **Low cost** - Cloud storage eliminates the need to pay for software licences and updates since all this is included in one global monthly price.

-4. Scalability - You only pay for the amount of storage you need.
+4. **Scalability and Flexibility** - Scale with demand and use however you want.
+You only pay for the amount of storage you need.
 If your business experiences growth, the cloud operator is able to accommodate your corresponding growth in data storage needs.

-5. Security - Professional cloud storage firms typically offer far better data security than is otherwise available to small businesses through efforts of their own.
+5. **Security** - Professional cloud storage firms typically offer far better data security than is otherwise available to small businesses through efforts of their own.
 Cloud storage companies offer password protected data storage.

+6. **Business Agility** - easy to keep up with market trends and business changes.

+7. **Improved Collaboration** - Teams can easily work on the same projects.

+8. **Economies of Scale** - Bigger organisations can operate at a larger scale and pass cost saving on to you/your business.

 <br>

 #### Disadvantages:

-1. Lack of total control - Since data is held offsite by a company you do not control, you lack the ability to control and customise your data storage set-up.
+1. **Lack of total control** - Since data is held offsite by a company you do not control, you lack the ability to control and customise your data storage set-up.
 This likely to be an issue for larger businesses who have complex storage needs.
+Also possible that some services might not be available.

-2. Difficult to migrate - Once you’ve signed up and started using one particular cloud storage provider, it is difficult to migrate data to another cloud provider later on.
+2. **Difficult to migrate** - Once you’ve signed up and started using one particular cloud storage provider, it is difficult to migrate data to another cloud provider later on.
 This is a phenomenon known as 'vendor lock-in'.

-3. Requires Internet - If your Internet connection fails, so does your access to remotely stored data.
+3. **Requires Internet** - If your Internet connection fails, so does your access to remotely stored data.
 Internet failure thus leads to costly downtime when your business heavily relies on cloud storage.

-4. Security and privacy have been an issue -
+4. **Security and privacy** have been an issue -
 Cloud storage means handing over the control of confidential information to a third party company.
 In the past things have been known to go wrong with cloud storage companies.

-5. Fixed contracts can be a problem - Some cloud storage suppliers may try to fix you into a long term contract.
+5. **Fixed contracts can be a problem** - Some cloud storage suppliers may try to fix you into a long term contract.
 This may be disadvantageous if your data storage needs reduce meaning you must now pay for storage you're not even using.

+6. **Downtime** - even though downtime occurs rarely, you still have no control over it.

+7. **Expertise needed** - in most situations you still need experts to operate on cloud effectively.

+8. **Performance affected** - this can be due to resources still being limited.

 <br>

-### What is OpEx vs CapEx?
+### What is CapEx vs OpEx?
-**Capex**, or *capital expenditure*, is a business expense incurred to create future benefit (i.e., acquisition of assets that will have a useful life beyond the tax year).
+**CapEx**, or *capital expenditure*, is a business expense incurred to create future benefit (i.e., acquisition of assets that will have a useful life beyond the tax year).
 For example, a business might buy new assets, like buildings, machinery, or equipment, or it might upgrade existing facilities so their value as an asset increases.

-On the other hand, those expenditures required for the day-to-day functioning of the business, like wages, utilities, maintenance, and repairs, fall under the category of **Opex**, or *operational expenditure*.
-Opex is the money the business spends in order to turn inventory into throughput.
+On the other hand, those expenditures required for the day-to-day functioning of the business (like wages, utilities, maintenance, and repairs) fall under the category of **OpEx**, or *operational expenditure*.
+OpEx is the money the business spends in order to turn inventory into throughput.
 Operating expenses also include depreciation of plants and machinery which are used in the production process.
+Operational Expenditures are normally *preferred*.

 <br>